pwillard/Journeyman/manuscript/Section 2.md

 : We would use a PNP or P-channel device to switch the the "supply" side of a device being controlled.
 This is known as both *high-side* switching and *current sourcing*.

 It is far more popular to switch the low-side of a circuit, since you do not need to concern yourself with the operating voltage on the high-side of the device being controlled.
-For example, if you use a low side switch, you can control it with a 5 volt signal at the base and not care that the high side of the device being controlled is being supplied by a much higher voltage, which might be 12, 24, maybe 50V or more.
+For example, if you use a low side switch, you can control it with a 5 Volt signal at the base and not care that the high side of the device being controlled is being supplied by a much higher voltage, which might be 12, 24, maybe 50V or more.

-A> High voltage NIXIE tubes of the 1950' and 60's can be driven with Logic IC's while the high side, the anode, of the tubes operates at 170 volts DC.
+A> High voltage NIXIE tubes of the 1950' and 60's can be driven with Logic IC's while the high side, the anode, of the tubes operates at 170 Volts DC.
 While it is clearly safer to use high voltage logic IC's and transistors, you can actually drive Nixie tube cathodes with transistors that have much lower breakdown voltages.

 ![Example current sink driver for relay](images/driver.jpg)

 The issues with a PNP driver become complicated fast.
 To be able to turn the PNP transistor all the way off, you will need a voltage close to the Emitter voltage.
 This means that you need a pullup resistor (R1) to 12V.
-This also means that you are applying this 12 volts at a point *too* close to the Arduino pin, and the *Arduino* pin will want nothing to do with any voltage higher than the supply voltage on the *Arduino* board.
+This also means that you are applying this 12 Volts at a point *too* close to the Arduino pin, and the *Arduino* pin will want nothing to do with any voltage higher than the supply voltage on the *Arduino* board.
 To do this driver properly, you will need to add a NPN transistor in an open collector manner added to interface with the PIN, making using a PNP in this way less practical than the NPN method unless the positive voltage being switched is the same or less than the logic voltage on the board.

 ![Example current source driver for relay](images/pnpdriver.jpg)